werniq/Go-Gator/docs/Spec.md

 Goals for this project is to simplify life for journalists, by making a centralized solution for gathering news from different sources.
-In addition, while implementing this service, I am improving my Cloud & Golang skills.
+In addition, while implementing this service, I will improve my Cloud & Golang skills.

 ## API Design